 It started with a piece of steel...

-The steel cube, symbolic of the destruction our nation faced in the wake of the 9/11 attacks, will rest atop a 5-foot granite monument.
-Written tributes will adorn each of the four sides of the monument.
+The steel cube, symbolic of the destruction our nation faced in the wake of the 9/11 attacks, rests atop a 5-foot granite monument.
+Written tributes adorn each of the four sides of the monument.
 One in memory of the attacks on New York and for all Fire, Police and EMS personnel who live each day to protect our cities and towns, another for those in Shanksville, Pennsylvania and at the Pentagon, one honoring those who served or are serving in wars in Iraq and Afghanistan, and another in tribute to all veterans.